FranzuBaren/ML-Projects/index.md

 ## Overview

-Permutation Feature Importance (PFI) is a widely adopted, model-agnostic technique for quantifying the importance of input features to a predictive model.
-It provides insights into which features most influence a model’s predictions by observing the degradation in performance when a feature's values are randomly shuffled.
+Permutation Feature Importance (PFI) is a model-agnostic approach for quantifying how much each input feature contributes to a predictive model’s performance.
+It works by randomly shuffling a feature's values and measuring the degradation in the model's performance.

-This guide provides a **detailed, reproducible experiment protocol** for computing and interpreting Permutation Feature Importance, suitable for practitioners and researchers aiming for robust model explainability.
+This page provides a **comprehensive experiment protocol** and **theoretical background** to help you implement and interpret Permutation Feature Importance results accurately.

 ---